SedlJa/Passman/README.md

 - Field: Technology of the Internet of Things
 - Department: Radioelectronics

-## Repo overview

-    _docs - All used or useful documents
-    SW - Firmware and desktop application files
-    HW - PCB and enclosure files

 ## First prototype
 <img src = "HW/box_v1.png" width="300">

+## Repo overview

+    /_docs - All used or useful documents
+    /SW - Firmware and desktop application files
+    /HW - PCB and enclosure files